 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, GitLab reported total carbon emissions of approximately 34,000,000 kg CO2e, comprising 8,580,000 kg CO2e from Scope 1 and 26,293,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions included significant contributions from purchased goods and services (about 14,000,000 kg CO2e) and business travel (approximately 9,844,000 kg CO2e).
-In 2023, GitLab's emissions were approximately 33,000,000 kg CO2e, with Scope 1 emissions at about 16,654,000 kg CO2e and Scope 3 emissions also at around 16,654,000 kg CO2e.
-The major components of Scope 3 emissions for that year included purchased goods and services (about 10,204,000 kg CO2e) and business travel (approximately 5,018,000 kg CO2e).
-Despite these figures, GitLab has not disclosed specific reduction targets or initiatives as part of their climate commitments.
-The absence of documented reduction targets suggests a need for further clarity on their long-term sustainability strategies.
+In 2024, GitLab, headquartered in the US, reported total carbon emissions of approximately 34,000,000 kg CO2e.
+This figure includes 8,580,000 kg CO2e from Scope 1 emissions and 26,293,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals significant contributions from purchased goods and services (about 13,997,000 kg CO2e), business travel (approximately 9,844,000 kg CO2e), and employee commuting (around 1,240,000 kg CO2e).
+In 2023, GitLab's emissions were approximately 33,000,000 kg CO2e, with Scope 1 emissions at 16,654,000 kg CO2e and Scope 3 emissions also at 16,654,000 kg CO2e.
+The Scope 3 emissions for that year included about 10,204,000 kg CO2e from purchased goods and services and 5,018,000 kg CO2e from business travel.
+Despite these substantial emissions figures, GitLab has not disclosed specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent organisation.
+The company has not committed to any formal climate pledges or SBTi targets, indicating a potential area for future development in their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents